 Top 9 Mysterious Birds

-In your backyards, on your schoolyard, swooping through your neighborhoods and far beyond… here is our take on the Top 9 Mysterious Birds *
+Our mysterious birds post has returned for the Halloween season.
+Take a look to frighten your night… if you dare!
+In your backyards, swooping through your neighborhoods, and far beyond… here is our take on the Top 9 Mysterious Birds.*

 *We hardly have ornithophobia (fear of birds), and we hope you don’t either.
 We just find learning about birds frighteningly fascinating!